-When the site is closed, access by people or animals must be prevented to make sure that stored fluorescent light bulbs are protected from improper handling, theft, or damage.
+When the site is closed, access by people or animals must be prevented to make sure that stored lamps are protected from improper handling, theft, or damage.
 Make sure that all materials are secured inside your facility and protected from weather at all times.